Last updated on December 30th, 2023 at 09:45 am

-Residents here often find cannon balls and pieces of pottery when they are gardening.
+Residents here often find cannonballs and pieces of pottery when they are gardening.

-Apart from these, and the foundations of a small temple actually in the grounds of Mon Repos there is little else left now as Kanoni has become a very popular suburb of Corfu Town and has a number of hotels, as well as many apartments.
+Apart from these, and the foundations of a small temple actually on the grounds of Mon Repos there is little else left now as Kanoni has become a very popular suburb of Corfu Town and has a number of hotels, as well as many apartments.

-Mon Repos Palace, birthplace of Prince Philip, Duke of Edinburgh, has now become extremely popular with joggers and walkers- its many trees providing welcome shade.
+Mon Repos Palace, the birthplace of Prince Philip, Duke of Edinburgh, has now become extremely popular with joggers and walkers- its many trees providing welcome shade.

 A walk through the grounds is always pleasant, and an escape from the crowds in town.

 The palace itself houses a small but interesting museum, with both permanent and temporary exhibits.

 Church of St Jason and St Sosipatros

 Tucked away near Mon Repos is one of Corfu’s most beautiful churches, the 10th-century church of St Jason and St Sosipatros- the two missionaries who converted the islanders to Christianity.